puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-security-windows-defender-application-guard.md

 Extension support inside the container has been one of the top requests from the customers.
 Scenarios ranged from wanting to run ad-blockers inside the container to boost browser performance to having the ability to run custom home-grown extensions inside the container.

-Extension install in the container in now supported, starting from Microsoft Edge version 81.
+Extension installs in the container is now supported, starting from Microsoft Edge version 81.
 This support can be controlled via policy.
 The `updateURL` that gets used in [ExtensionInstallForcelist](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#extensioninstallforcelist) policy should be added as Neutral Resources in the Network Isolation policies used by Application Guard.

-Some examples of container support include the following:
+Some examples of container support include the following scenarios:

-- Force install of an extension on the host
+- Force installs of an extension on the host
 - Removing an extension from the host
 - Extensions blocked on the host